spect88/quiz-master/README.md

 variables.
 The full list of mandatory variables can be found in the [secrets.yml](config/secrets.yml) file.

+## Notes on tech choice

+TL;DR: Next time I probably won't go with `react-rails`.

+It's my first time using React, so I wasn't sure how to go about it.
+I didn't want to completely separate Rails and JS, because it's usually faster to maintain the whole thing together.
+When researching different options I've learned that `react-rails` supports Turbolinks, so that sounded perfect - I should be able to quickly build a traditional Rails app with some React components and it'll still be running as nicely as a SPA.

+Later I've realised that in order to keep using sprockets I'm pretty much forced to use `jasmine-rails` if I want to test my React components.

+The next problem was that I needed external React libraries (`react-rte` most notably) and these are usually only available as npm modules.
+I could have used `browserify-rails`, but that'd break my `jasmine-rails` setup.

+In order not to have to rewrite a lot of setup, I've added my custom npm modules bundling solution, which relies on rebuilding vendored files on every npm dependency change, and a single entry file (`npm_deps/index.js`), exposing all the npm stuff as global variables.

+I kind of expected my journey with `react-rails` to be more pleasant.
+Next time I'll most likely go with [react_on_rails][10].

 [1]: http://rubyonrails.org/
 [2]: https://auth0.com/
 [3]: https://facebook.github.io/react/